Khushalpatel499/Go_tutorial/README.md

 32. & is like a comma in url world.
 33.interface alternate of struct.
-34. omitempty if field is empty don't through the field 35.gorilla mux a routing system.
+34. omitempty if field is empty don't through the field 35.gorilla mux a routing system. command : go get -u github.com/gorilla/mux